Ignacio Delgado Cid

 Benchmarking will help to answer important questions such as:

+Of course, such profiling relies on excellent risk and insurance company data.
 One-in-four captives worldwide are managed by Marsh.
-We can provide insights that enable you to improve captive efficiency, identify areas of potential coverage, and provide data-backed recommendations to your C-suite.
+Our insights enable you to improve captive efficiency, identify areas for potential coverage, and provide data-backed recommendations to your C-suite.

 Now, following a year of economic uncertainty and dynamic market conditions, organizations around the world are increasingly looking towards captives as a means of managing high-severity risks and gaining enhanced flexibility and more control over their total cost of risk.
-Currently, it is estimated that there are more than 6,000 captives worldwide, with formations expected to remain high into 2022.
+Currently, it is estimated that there are more than 6,000 captives worldwide.

 Captives can be used to insure both traditional risks as well as emerging risks.
 Major lines of coverage include all-risk property, casualty, automotive liability, workers’ compensation, general liability, and products liability to name a few.